-Class MemoryMappedAssembl lyHW@ Connection Class segmentUsage MemoryMappedAssemble Enumeration{code, data, stack, boot} UHW(0 Connection The segment usage is defined in the linker memory map.
+Class MemoryMappedAssembl уНW Connection segmentosage stack, boot} 0 aggregation Inker memory map.
 Usually it is fixed within an operation mode but different operations modes have different memory usage.
 The element segment usage contains the following attributes. - Data: The attribute data is used for all kind of data: constant, variable, calibration, system initialisation, system configuration, etc Code: The attribute code is used for the program code itself Stack: Memory usable for a system or software stack is in some cases only available on limited number of segments within a PU Boot: The boot memory is used to store program and data for the start up or test of an ECU.
 Within the boot program the basic ECU initialisation is performed.
 Furthermore some system maintenance programs, like the set-up for flash programming or loading of data via communication interface, can be part of the boot program.
 Boot memory is in general not a subject of AUTOSAR SW Boot sector: Boot sector is the location in memory, preferable Flash or ROM, where the boot program is stored.
 The location of the boot sector might be dependant on the PU architecture as reset and interrupt vectors must be accessible during boot.
-The boot sector should be separated from other user accessible Flash or implemented as ROM.
+The boot sector should be separated from other user accessible flash or implemented as ROM.
 In Flash the boot sector should have the appropriate array size, some few kilobyte and provide protection mechanism against unintended erasure or system manipulation.
-A system may have different boot sectors, one accessible only for testing the PU during the manufacturing and configuration of the PU, in factory test mode or some initial program mode, and a user boot mode Mapping of boot sector: Mapping of the boot sector is useful to enhance the boot sector is use Toble 2 9: Memory interrupt vector can be improved.
+A system may have different boot sectors, one accessible only for testing the PU during the manufacturing and configuration of the PU, in factory test mode or some initial program mode, and a user boot mode Mapping of boot sector: Mapping of the boot sector is useful to enhance the boot sector is useful to enhance the boot sector and the release of the used resources during the boot phase at the later user mode, e.g. the use of reset vector and interrupt vector can be improved.

-Class MemoryMapped MemoryMappedDelegationHWConnection Package AUTOSAR Temp lates::EC UResourceTemp plate::Memory Class Description This connection is used to delegate a Memory HW Port to the outside of a HW Container.
+Class MemoryMappedDelegationHWConnection Package AUTOSAR Templ AUTOSAR Templates::ECUResourceTemplate::Memory Class Description This connection is used to delegate a Memory HW Port to the outside of a HW Container.
 Typically this will used internally of a micro-controller.
-Base Class(es) Attribute Datatype Datatype Mul.
-Link Type Attribute Description Table 3-9: Memory Mapped Delegation HW Connection
+Base DelegationHWConnection Class(es) Image: Class (Class (Clas (Clast (Class (Class (Clast (Class (Class (Class (Class (Class Attribute Datatype Mul.
+Link Type Attribute Description Table 2.9: Memory Manned Delegation HW Connection